Print-ready cheat sheet

 blast radius

-The set of files a change will affect.
-For a source column rename, the blast radius is every staging model, intermediate model, mart, YAML test, and downstream consumer that references the old name.
-Map it before you edit.
+The set of files a change affects.
+For a source column rename, the blast radius includes every staging model, intermediate model, mart, YAML test, and downstream consumer that references the old name.

 materialize

-The act of building a model into the warehouse as a table or view.
-The opposite of "preview only."
-In the HOL, you materialize into your personal dev_lab_user_N schema, which is dropped after the lab.
+Build a model into the warehouse as a table or view.
+In the HOL, attendees materialize into a personal dev_lab_user_N schema, which is dropped after the lab.